 These alternative fertility treatments can be effective when used together with more mainstream fertility treatment.
 However, they will have to be tailored to your specific individual needs.

-You should discuss these options with your fertility specialist, as he will need to take your specific condition into consideration.
+You should discuss these options with your fertility specialist, as he or she will need to take your specific condition into consideration.

 How to avoid expensive and painful treatment with some expert doctor advice